sarphiv/dtu-02476-ml-ops/reports/README.md

 > Answer:

 --- question 12 fill here ---
-We used hydra to organize the config files.
-The config files have been organized in two layers.
+We used hydra to organize the configurations in config files in two layers.
 This allows us to specify which model architecture we want to train on.
+To run an experiment using the simple mlp model with batch size 200, on would run

+`python src/ml_backend/train_model.py training.models=simple_mlp training.models.batch_size=200`

 We have used weights and biases to log our experiments.
+A Weights & Biases sweep can be initialized by:

+`wandb sweep configs/sweep.yaml`

-We have also set up a sweep with weights and biases, which can be initialized the following way: wandb sweep configs/sweep.yaml.
-We have used containers to ensure reproducibility and consistency across different environments.
+We have used docker containers to ensure reproducibility and consistency across different systems and machines.

 ### Question 13